antingle/photo-website/src/pages/blog/beginners-guide.md

 You want to get into photography but don't know where to start?
 There are so many different cameras, some cost $500 while others cost $3000??
 Can I even afford one?
 What is a DSLR?
 Which brand should I get?

-Don't worry, Let's break it all down so you know which camera is right for you.
+Don't worry, let's break it all down so you know which camera is right for you.

 ## Camera Types